 Prior to accepting a position at TEAMS, Grisdale worked as a senior industrial designer and project manager for Herbst LaZar Bell (HLB), a design strategy and development consultancy in Chicago.
 There she gained extensive experience designing houseware, personal care and electronic products.
 She has led and been involved with projects for many large organizations including SC Johnson, Unilever, Whirlpool, Werner Ladder, Carrier Corporation, Abbott Laboratories, Dell, Johnson Controls, Gillette, Motorola, and Agilent among others.

 “I’ve worked on a broad spectrum of accounts,” Grisdale explained.
 “Some have been fun, smaller projects that just involved a little more styling.
 But I’ve also worked with clients interested in doing tremendous amounts of research.
-For example, I traveled the world to study parents’ diapering patterns as part of one of my accounts …
+For example, I traveled the world to study parents’ diapering patterns…

 “In the end, you usually feel proud to see your product out in the marketplace—especially if you worked hard on it and it looks good.
 But there are times when clients forego the full design process or simply try to imitate their competitors without conducting research.
 When this happens, there’s often no where for the product to go—no future for it.
 It’s times like these when you sort of cringe.”

-“I also recognize how valuable it can be to have the opportunity to seek guidance from someone familiar with the industry.
-While I was studying industrial design at CCS, I was fortunate to have instructors, who also happened to be working professionals, mentoring me through the program.
+“I know firsthand how inspiring it can be to receive guidance from someone familiar with the industry,” she said.
+“While I was a student, I was fortunate to have instructors, who were also working professionals, mentoring me through the program.
 I was prepared for the environment I encountered after graduation because of the skills I learned from them…

-- Major: Product Design
+- Product Design